jackjansen/openocd-playground/nrf51822/readme.md

 And it seems the firmware to try and flash is `pca10028` or `nrf51dk_nrf51422`.
 We'll see.

+> this turned out to be wrong.
+See below.

 ## Failed attempt using nRF connect

 Downloaded nRF connect (on Windows), which also installed the Segger J-Link software.
 Neither of the devices are apparently J-link compatible, so this was a dead end.